What Can You Do With a Degree in Health Informatics?

 So why are people with training in this field so in demand?
-There are several forces contributing to this bright career outlook, including the rapidly evolving medical technologies and systems (i.e., electronic health records); an aging US population; and the wider availability of health insurance for Americans with the adoption of the Affordable Care Act (ACA).
+Several forces are contributing to this bright career outlook, including the rapidly evolving medical technologies and systems (i.e., electronic health records); an aging US population; and the wider availability of health insurance for Americans with the adoption of the Affordable Care Act (ACA).
 Also, this field occupies the intersection of two hot disciplines—technology and healthcare—combining skills such as systems management, coding, and organizational analyses.

 Level of Education Required: Bachelor’s degree

-Expected Salary: While the salary of a health informatics specialist varies based on location, experience, and other factors, PayScale (Sept.
-2016)—an aggregator of self-reported wages—found that these professionals had a median annual salary of $60,692.
-Not surprisingly, as they progress in their careers, health information specialists receive higher salaries.
+Expected Salary: While the salary of a health informatics specialist varies based on location, experience, and other factors, PayScale (2022)—an aggregator of self-reported wages—found that these professionals had a median annual salary of $64,888.
+Not surprisingly, health information specialists receive higher salaries as they progress in their careers.
 Here is a look at PayScale’s salary percentiles in this field:

 Level of Education Required: Graduate certificate or master’s degree preferred